JohnsonJapow/mycountryinfo/README.md

 Backend Tests with Jest:

+Firstly, open the .env in root directory, then modify NODE_ENV value to test

-Navigate to the backend directory, run cd mycountryinfo/backend
+Navigate to the root directory

 Run the test suite with, run npm test

 Frontend Tests with Cypress:

-1.Ensure the backend server is running (in another terminal window, run cd mycountryinfo/backend && npm start).
+1.Ensure the backend server is running (in another terminal window, run npm start in the root directory).

 2.Navigate to the frontend directory: cd ../frontend from the backend directory